 First, I will spend a moment dealing with the common happy belief of many residents of Western Oregon/Western Washington that their summers are dry and wonderfully sunny.
 Supporting this belief, some authorities even assert that the "Mediterranean" climate of California extends all the way up into Oregon's Willamette Valley, and a few of them even claim that the PUGET SOUND has a Mediterranean climate!

-My own study of the subject leads me to assert that Roseburg, Oregon (latitude 43.2 North) is as far north as a Mediterranean climate extends reliably each summer.....
+My own study of the subject leads me to assert that Roseburg, Oregon (latitude 43.2 North) is as far north as a true Mediterranean climate extends reliably each summer.....
 Certainly, by the time one reaches the shores of the Puget Sound at 47-49 degrees north latitude, it should be impossible to claim that a Mediterranean climate exists unless your definition has become very limited to just "rainy, cloudy winter, followed by fairly dry, fairly sunny summer."
 This doesn't sit well with me, I guess it's because the term "Mediterranean" brings forth succulent visions of Italian cuisine, a central feature of which is TOMATOES, and not just a few, but an abundance of them, a long growing season, many varieties!
 In Medford, Oregon, it's easy to grow tomatoes like that.
 You can do it in Roseburg, too.
 By the time you get to Eugene, the season's become a bit more limited.
 And then go another 250 miles north to Puget Sound, yikes, it becomes a tomato grower's nightmare--- you struggle to pull off one single crop of "short season" tomatoes per year!
 The Puget Sound just isn't like Italy in the summer!
-Around "The Sound," it's not uncommon for even the height of summer to be afflicted with many days in a row where Olympia, for example, sits trapped under a dense layer of "cool marine air" (aka "fog" and "low clouds") with chilly west winds off the Pacific, basically no sunshine, highs in only the 60s, and even some drizzle or microscopic rain.
+Around "The Sound," it's not uncommon for even the height of summer to be afflicted with many consecutive days where Olympia, for example, sits trapped under a dense layer of "cool marine air" (aka "fog" and "low clouds") with chilly west winds off the Pacific, basically no sunshine, highs in only the 60s, and even some drizzle or microscopic rain.
 For more discussion of Mediterranean, please go to page bottom .....
 Also visit my climate page about Medford to sample what a true Mediterranean climate is like.

 It is also true that Puget Sound is subject to cold, North-Pacific frontal rainstorms even in mid-summer on a much more consistent basis than in the Portland/Salem area (a good example was early August 2009).....
 Finally, there are the cool winds--- during the warmer months, a portion of the longed-for warmth is often stolen away by a windiness that originates over the always-cold waters of Puget Sound, the Strait of Juan de Fuca and the Pacific Ocean.
 In contrast, as one moves south into Oregon, and especially to the hot towns in Southern Oregon, there is an extremely marked decrease in the average wind speeds during the warmer months (April-October).